gleue/GrayScott/README.md

 ### Usage

-The simulation starts automatically from a random setup.
+The simulation starts automatically from a random grid configuration.
+Long press `ENTER` to reset/restart the simulation.

 Press the `ENTER` button during simulation to get to the menu.
 The menu allows changing the simulation parameters.
 Press the `PREV` and `NEXT` buttons to cycle between parameters